Getting started

 If we run just this part of the code, we can see the plot with just the axes, and no data shown.

-1. run just the first two lines of code by selecting and pressing ctrl+enter
+1. Run just the first two lines of code by selecting and pressing ctrl+enter.

-3. rerun all code to plot points
+3. Rerun all code to plot points for each row in the data.

 So, conceptually, we make plots by: